 files - files and templates for use in playbooks/tasks - subdirs for specific tasks/dirs highly recommended inventory - where the inventory and additional vars is stored - All files in this directory in ini format - added together for total inventory group_vars: - per group variables set here in a file per group host_vars: - per host variables set here in a file per host library - library of custom local ansible modules playbooks - collections of plays we want to run on systems groups: groups of hosts configured from one playbook. hosts: playbooks for single hosts. manual: playbooks that are only run manually by an admin as needed. tasks - snippets of tasks that should be included in plays roles - specific roles to be use in playbooks.
 Each role has it's own files/templates/vars filter_plugins - Jinja filters master.yml - This is the master playbook, consisting of all current group and host playbooks.
 Note that the daily cron doesn't run this, it runs even over playbooks that are not yet included in master.
 This playbook is usefull for making changes over multiple groups/hosts usually with -t (tag).

-The public path for everything is
+The public path on batcave01 (our control host) for everything is

 In general to run any ansible playbook you will want to run:

 (On batcave01, our control host)